-Contractor means a person or business, including contractorretailers, that contract to furnish materials and the labor to install or apply those materials into real property, including buildings and other structures.
+Contractor means a person or business, including contractor-retailers, that contract to furnish materials and the labor to install or apply those materials into real property, including buildings and other structures.
 A contractor expends its labor and skill to convert building materials into real property improvements and sometimes contracts to furnish labor only, using materials provided by the property owner or by another contractor.
 Contractor means general contractor, subcontractor, or specialty contractor, unless the context indicates otherwise.
 In general, contractors are required to pay sales tax on their materials and collect sales tax from their customer on the fee they charge for installing or applying the materials.
 See the following Contractor Purchases section for a discussion of the specific rules pertaining to contractors.
-Additional information may be obtained from Information Guide, EDU-26, Sales Tax Guidelines for Contractors and Contractor-Retailers.